4E-69-63-6B-20-42-6F-73/mmae/README.rst

 NumPy, Six and TensorFlow or Keras.
 It was tested with Python 2.7.17, Python 3.8.2, NumPy 1.18.4, Six 1.15.0, TensorFlow 2.2.0 and Keras 2.3.1.

-It is also tested with python 3.10.5 and TensorFlow 2.14.0 and Keras 2.14.
+It is also tested with python 3.11 and tensorflow 1.17 and keras 3.5.0

 Installation